JvanKatwijk/qt-dab/README.md

 Devices that can be selected this way are, next to the dabstick and rtl_tcp, the sdrplay and the airspy.

+The default location for installation depends on your system, mostly /usr/local/bin or something like that.
+Set your own location by adding

+	-DCMAKE_INSTALL_PREFIX=your installation prefix

 For other options, see the CMakeLists.txt file.

 Note that CMake expects Qt5 to be installed.